ISISNeutronMuon/MDANSE/Doc/pages/converters.rst

 DCD
 ~~~

-Converts a DCD trajectory to a HDF trajectory.
+Converts a DCD trajectory to an MDT trajectory.

 Inputs: